Best Countertop Blenders of 2018

 Some high-tech countertop blenders offer a number of preprogrammed settings that perform specific jobs.
 For instance, your blender may offer a "dough" setting or a "frozen drink" setting.
 With the press of a button, the blender automatically prepares your ingredients at the right speed for the right amount of time.

-Countertop blender jugs are made of either plastic or thick glass.
+Blender jugs are made of either plastic or thick glass.

 - Plastic jugs are lighter and less likely to sustain damage.
 But they don't have the high-quality look of glass, and they may absorb food colors and odors.

-- Glass jugs look great and have a sturdy, high-end feel to them.
+- Glass containers look great and have a sturdy, high-end feel to them.
 What's more, they won't be tainted by food color or odor.
 On the down side, glass jugs grow heavy when full, and they're more likely to crack or chip if dropped.

 Some countertop blenders contain a heating element in the base.
 With this feature, you can enjoy piping hot soup without turning on your stove.